agenium-scale/nsimd/README.md

 NSIMD is tested with GCC, Clang, MSVC, NVCC, HIPCC and ARMClang.
 As a C89 and a C++98 API are provided, other compilers should work fine.
 Old compiler versions should work as long as they support the targeted SIMD extension.
-For instance, NSIMD can compile on SSE 4.2 code with MSVC 2010.
+For instance, NSIMD can compile SSE 4.2 code with MSVC 2010.

 # Build the library